 The Board controls Bield's strategic direction and reviews its operating and financial position.
 It is provided with timely and relevant information in order to discharge its duties.
-Bield has for a number of years been working through a programme of changes to strengthen its governance and constitutional arrangements.
-Bield's governance arrangements have been the subject of significant review over the last five years with the intention of achieving a more streamlined, efficient structure, with the aim of being fast, flexible, focused and future proof.
+Bield's governance arrangements have been the subject of significant review over the last six years with the intention of achieving a more streamlined, efficient structure, with the aim of being fast, flexible, focused and future proof.